Hot pot: Laos

 In Lao cuisine, hot pot is called sin jum (ຊີ້ນຈຸ່ມ), which means dipped meat, although seafood is also a popular option.
 Sin jum is generally a leisurely meal enjoyed among family members at home, or among colleagues and friends in restaurants in cities across Laos.
 Usually, Lao style hot pots use the brown clay pots that are immediately evident in restaurants or stalls that serve the dish along the side of the streets.
 The broth is prepared from beef ribs, pork bones, or chicken combined with galangal, lemongrass, white onions, and cilantro roots, and sometimes with coconut water.
 Ingredients include a variety of fresh vegetables, such as water spinach, watercress, bokchoi, napa cabbage, mushrooms, glass vermicelli noodles.
 Thinly sliced marinated pork, beef, or chicken meat, seafood or eggs are protein source options.
 The condiments for a Lao hot pot normally include crushed chili and minced raw garlic, lime wedges, cilantro leaves and fish sauce.
 In the capital Vientiane, there are also numerous restaurants serving Japanese shabu-shabu and Korean and regional Chinese hot pots.

 Philippines

 In Philippine cuisine, hotpot is commonly served by Chinese specialty restaurants, and in some all-you-can-eat buffets.
 The terms shabu-shabu and "hotpot" are also used interchangeably for this style of food preparation.
-In Cebu City, a specialty restaurant offers a "hot pot" that is literally a huge ceramic pot filled with cooked rice, choice of beef, pork, or chicken slices, special sauce, and choice vegetables such as broccoli, carrot, shallot, ginger, pechay, kangkong leaves, spices, and some slices of hard-boiled eggs on top; it is more similar to kamameshi than the namesake.